bryangustin/memory_game/README.md

 ## WHY?

 I create this app to challenge myself and improve my skills with react has a web developer.
-This a memory game, with your score and even a hall of fame if you beat the score.
+This is a memory game, with your score and even a hall of fame if you beat the score.

 let's play!